 Animal bites to your finger are typically not life-threatening.
-However, if the infection from a bite spreads throughout the body, it can cause serious medical problems.
+However, if the infection from a bite spreads, it can cause serious medical problems.

 Dogs cause most of the animal bites that occur in the United States.
 But most animals will bite if they feel threatened.
 You shouldn’t approach or touch animals you see in the wild.

-Most animal bites to the finger won’t cause symptoms other than swelling, redness, or pain.
+Most animal bites to your finger won’t cause symptoms other than swelling, redness, or pain.
 If the bite doesn’t break the skin, your chances of developing serious health complications are low.
-Infection is more likely to happen when the injury breaks the skin.
+Infection is more likely to happen when your skin is broken.

 Symptoms that may indicate infection include: